autocrypt/autocrypt/doc/level1.rst

 for developers to adopt it so we can drive efforts from real-life experiences as soon as possible.

-Throughout this document, we refer to a mail app or Mail User Agent (:term:`MUA`) as though it were only capable of controlling a single e-mail account (see :ref:`multiaccounts` for more detail).

 .. only:: builder_html

    .. contents::